 Stage 4: Sell The House

-Find a fair price: The price of the house should be in line with comparable properties in the area.
+The price of the house should be in line with comparable properties in the area.
 If it’s too high, it might take you too long to find a buyer.
 Conversely, if the home seems too cheap, potential buyers might think that there is something wrong with the property.
-The key to finding the correct amount is to strike the right balance.
+The key is to set a price that is in line with the expected market value.
+This is the price that the market is willing to pay at any given time.

 - Real Estate Agent Fees